 It’s Monday morning and you’re preparing your first cup of coffee when the tanks roll into your neighborhood.
-Phone lines are cut, curfew is activated, and doors are broken down.
+Phone lines are cut, the curfew is activated, and doors are broken down.

 You sigh.
 It’s another “cleanout day” in the not too distant future.